title ix

 Title IX also requires educational institutions to respond appropriately to any incidents of sexual harassment, assault and misconduct in order to protect the safety of the campus community.

-In compliance with Title IX of the Education Amendments of 1972, the University does not tolerate discrimination against students, faculty or staff and is committed to responding promptly to formal complaints of sexual harassment, sexual assault, stalking, dating violence incidents and other discriminatory incidents.
+In compliance with Title IX of the Education Amendments of 1972, the University does not tolerate discrimination against students, faculty or staff and is committed to responding promptly to formal complaints of sexual harassment, sexual assault, stalking, dating or domestic violence incidents and other discriminatory incidents.

-Once a formal report is filed with the Title IX Coordinator and Deputy Coordinator for Students or designee, the procedure for receiving, investigating and adjudicating reports will begin.
-Both the complainant and respondent have the right to be assisted by an advisor of their choice.
-The College maintains a pool of advisors for parties to use if they prefer.
+Both the complainant and respondent have the right to be assisted by an advisor of their choice for all meetings, interviews and hearings within the resolution process.
+The University maintains a pool of advisors for parties to use if they prefer.
 Parties have the right to have a private attorney serve as their advisor, at their own expense.

 The Title IX Coordinator, Deputy Coordinator for Students or designee will notify the complainant and respondent with details about the complaint, the process and rights and resources for each party.